CivicActions/ssp-toolkit/docs/ssp.md

 ### MP-2: Media Access

-> The organization restricts access to [Assignment: organization-defined types of digital and/or non-digital media] to [Assignment: organization-defined personnel or roles].

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for media protection controls as the system is entirely within the AWS Cloud boundary.